‘Skyfall’ Star Naomie Harris Predicts Daniel Craig Will Reprise James Bond

 James Bond Moves To Croatia

-Whether or not Daniel Craig returns and pursues the title of longest running James Bond actor, the franchise will go on and, as Movie Web reports, plans may already be underway to begin producing the next installment, tentatively titled James Bond 25.
+Whether or not Daniel Craig returns and pursues the title of longest running James Bond actor, the franchise will go on, and as Movie Web reports, plans may already be underway to begin producing the next installment, tentatively titled James Bond 25.
 In fact, if recent statements are to be believed, the studio has already determined a shooting location for the next film.

-The mayor of Dubrovnik, Croatia recently spoke publicly about Robin Hood: Origins, which is currently filming in the city, and, during the statement, he veered off topic to speak about the possibility of James Bond 25 also shooting scenes in the area.
+The mayor of Dubrovnik, Croatia, recently spoke publicly about Robin Hood: Origins, which is currently filming in the city, and during the statement, he veered off topic to speak about the possibility of James Bond 25 also shooting scenes in the area.
 He boasted that the studio was in “an advanced stage of negotiations” to secure permission to film in the Dubrovnik area.

 The fact that the studio is scouting out locations would indicate that James Bond 25 is further along in the pre-production phases than most realize.
 That would also indicate that Daniel Craig may have to make up his mind one way or the other sooner than expected.
 His determination that he would sooner slash his wrists rather than do another stint as 007 was countermanded some months later, so Craig may still be open to a return.

-“They say that sh– sticks, and that definitely stuck.
+“They say that sh** sticks, and that definitely stuck.
 It was the day after filming [stopped on Spectre].
 I’d been away from home for a year.
 Boo-hoo.
 It’s a good gig.
 I enjoy it,” Craig said of playing James Bond.
 “Everyone’s a bit tired.
 As far as I’m concerned, I’ve got the best job in the world.
 I’ll keep doing it as long as I still get a kick out of it.
 If I were to stop doing it, I would miss it terribly.”

 [Featured Image by Carlos Alvarez/Getty Images]